kencford/README-generator/generated-readme/README.md

 # This is the title
 ## Description
-This is the description
+and this is the descript
 ## Installation Instructions
-a
+install instrts here
+## User Information
-User Information: a
+User info here
-Contribution Guidelines: a
+## Contribution Guidelines
+contrib guidlines here
-Test Instructions: a
+## Test Instructions
+test instrctns here